Skip to content

 connectedCallback() {

-this.addEventListener("invoke", (e) => {
+this.addEventListener("command", (e) => {

-if (e.action === "spin-widget") {
+if (e.action === "--spin-widget") {

 this.spin();